 Note: The CDER system will send late notification emails to the individuals indicated for a particular day, as well as to recipients of the previous day’s email.

-NLF: AEL grant recipients must certify an expenditure report or financial closeout package by 11:59 p.m. on the fourth day that it is past due in order to prevent cash draw cutoff.
-If an AEL grant recipient does not certify the past due report or closeout package by that time, cash draw access for all TWC grant awards will cut off at 12:00 a.m. on the fifth day that the report or closeout package is past due.
+NLF: AEL grant recipients must certify an expenditure report or financial closeout package by 7:00 p.m. on the fourth day that it is past due to prevent cash draw cutoff.
+If an AEL grant recipient does not certify the past due report or closeout package by that time, cash draw access for all TWC grant awards will cut off on the fifth day that the report or closeout package is past due.

-NLF: AEL grant recipients must be aware that when cash draw access is turned off for an AEL grant recipient, the grant recipient will be unable to submit cash requests or receive payment for any TWC grant award until the entity completes and certifies the past due expenditure report or financial closeout package that triggered the cash draw cutoff.
+NLF: AEL grant recipients must be informed that when cash draw access is turned off for an AEL grant recipient, the grant recipient will be unable to submit cash requests or receive payment for any TWC grant award until the grant recipient or its fiscal entity completes and certifies the past due expenditure report or financial closeout package that triggered the cash draw cutoff.
 A cash draw lockout does not prevent AEL grant recipients from being able to submit expenditure reports.

-NLF: AEL grant recipients must be aware that late notification emails do not identify which past due expenditure report or financial closeout package triggered the notice.
-AEL grant recipients must use the CDER system’s Expenditure Report Worklist page to identify the past due report or closeout package that triggered the notice.
+NLF: AEL grant recipients must be informed that late notification emails do not identify which past due expenditure report or financial closeout package triggered the notice.
+AEL grant recipients must use the CDER system’s “Outstanding Expenditure Reports” page to identify the past due report or closeout package that triggered the notice.

 LF: If an AEL grant recipient does not understand why it is locked out of cash draw access, the AEL grant recipient may email: